Cambodia: Khmer Republic (1970–1975)

-Khmer Rouge regime, 1975–1978
+Khmer Rouge regime (1975–1979)

-The Khmer Rouge reached Phnom Penh and took power in 1975.
-Led by Pol Pot, they changed the official name of the country to Democratic Kampuchea.
-The new regime modelled itself on Maoist China during the Great Leap Forward, immediately evacuated the cities, and sent the entire population on forced marches to rural work projects.
-They attempted to rebuild the country's agriculture on the model of the 11th century, discarded Western medicine, and destroyed temples, libraries, and anything considered Western.

-Estimates as to how many people were killed by the Khmer Rouge regime range from approximately one to three million; the most commonly cited figure is two million (about a quarter of the population).
-This era gave rise to the term Killing Fields, and the prison Tuol Sleng became notorious for its history of mass killing.
+Estimates as to how many people were killed by the Khmer Rouge regime range from approximately 1 to 3 million; a cited figure is 2 million (about a quarter of the population).
+This era gave rise to the term Killing Fields, and the prison Tuol Sleng became known for its history of mass killing.
 Hundreds of thousands fled across the border into neighbouring Thailand.
 The regime disproportionately targeted ethnic minority groups.
-The Cham Muslims suffered serious purges with as much as half of their population exterminated.
-Pol Pot was determined to keep his power and disenfranchise any enemies or potential threats, and thus increased his violent and aggressive actions against his people.
+The Cham Muslims underwent purges with as much as half of their population exterminated.
+Khmer Rouge leader Pol Pot was determined to keep his power and disenfranchise any enemies or potential threats, and thus increased his violent and aggressive actions against his people.

 Forced repatriation in 1970 and deaths during the Khmer Rouge era reduced the Vietnamese population in Cambodia from between 250,000 and 300,000 in 1969 to a reported 56,000 in 1984.
-However, most of the victims of the Khmer Rouge regime were not ethnic minorities but ethnic Khmer.
-Professionals, such as doctors, lawyers and teachers, were also targeted.
+Most of the victims of the Khmer Rouge regime were not ethnic minorities but ethnic Khmer.
+Professionals, such as doctors, lawyers and teachers, were targeted.
 According to Robert D. Kaplan, "eyeglasses were as deadly as the yellow star" as they were seen as a sign of intellectualism.

+By 1978, the entire legal system was eradicated by the Khmer Rouge regime.
+Judges and lawyers were executed after being deemed "class enemies" and only 6–12 legal professionals actually survived and remained in the country.

-Religious institutions were targeted by the Khmer Rouge particularly fiercely.
-Religion was so viciously persecuted to such a terrifying extent that the vast majority of Cambodia's historic architecture, 95% of Cambodia's Buddhist temples, was completely destroyed.
+Religious institutions were targeted by the Khmer Rouge.
+The majority of Khmer architecture, 95% of Cambodia's Buddhist temples, were destroyed.